Doc Talk: Treat ankle sprains promptly to reduce the chance of chronic pain or arthritis later on in life

-Having an ankle sprain is one of the most common reasons for visiting a doctor or the emergency department.
+Having an ankle sprain is one of the most common reasons for visiting an ankle doctor in Singapore or the emergency department.
 It accounts for up to 40 per cent of all sporting injuries, according to some reports, and is most commonly seen in those participating in activities such as basketball, soccer, running and ballet.

 It usually occurs when the ankle "twists" or rolls inwards in an awkward manner, stretching or tearing the stabilising ligaments on the outer (lateral) side of the ankle, resulting in ankle instability.

 In more severe cases, this can result in a broken bone or internal damage, such as cartilage injuries within the ankle.

 Other than the obvious pain and swelling, the ankle may also be bruised and tender to touch.

 A severe symptom is when one has difficulty bearing weight on the injured foot.
 In this case, medical attention should be sought as the sprain may be complicated by a fracture.